 - Critical Choices Handbook (includes Texas Advance Directive and Living Will forms)

-- Authorization for Release of Protected Health Information (PHI)
+- Authorization for Release of Protected Health Information (English)

 - Patient Rights-Expressing Concerns (English & Espanol)